Your Divorce Agreement: Mediation Can Work, If You Avoid These Common Pitfalls

 - Lifestyle

 It’s natural to want to explain what went wrong in the relationship.
-But mediation isn’t about assigning fault.
-It’s about making practical decisions about the future.
+At some point, however, it is necessary to make practical decisions about the future.

-Statements that begin with “You always…” or “You never…” tend to trigger defensiveness rather than progress.
+Statements that begin with “You always…” or “You never…” tend to cause defensiveness rather than invite creative ideas to resolve issues.
 Once the conversation shifts into accusation and counter-accusation, it becomes harder to focus on the decisions that actually need to be made.

 Read the full article by creating a free account